eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/10-egghead-style-our-input-component-with-css-injs.md

 ## Summary

 The `style` prop can be used to quickly style the different elements of our component.
-The `style` prop accepts a JSON object of key value pairs - the `key` being the property name, and `value` being the value for that property.
+It accepts a json object of key value pairs - the `key` being the property name, and `value` being the value for that property.
 These styles can be declared inline, in a variable outside our component, or in a separate file.
 Values can only be strings or numbers.
-When a number is provided as a value, it is turned into the pixel value - `padding: 8` becomes `padding: '8px'`.
+When a number is provided as a value, it is automatically turned into the pixel value - `padding: 8` becomes `padding: '8px'`.

 ## Styling

 We are going to use the `style` prop to style our chat app.
-The `style` prop accepts a JSON object of key value pairs, representing each style rule to apply.
+The `style` prop accepts a json object of key value pairs, representing each style rule to apply.

 ```js
 <span style={{ color: 'red' }}>Hi</span>